novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 “……”

-This time, Son Joong-ui looked at Lee Hyun-woo with a resentful gaze.
+This time, Son Jung-yi looked at Lee Hyun-woo with a resentful gaze.

 Seeing this, Lee Hyun-woo smiled slightly.